-Well, actually it is not a good sign from a webmaster’s point of view and very bad practice from an experienced SEO’s point of view.
-In the previous few years, I found one special ranking factor which majority of search engines, especially Google uses to measure the keyword rankings of particular web pages.
+Well, actually, it is not a good sign from a webmaster’s point of view and very bad practice from an experienced SEO’s point of view.
+In the previous few years, I found one special ranking factor that most search engines, especially Google, use to measure particular web pages’ keyword rankings.

-In today’s blog post, I will reveal what is that so special ranking factor and how you can utilize it to increase your search traffic fast.
+In today’s blog post, I will reveal what that special ranking factor is and how you can utilize it to increase your search traffic fast.

 In a previous post on How I increased my website traffic by 20.95% within just 28 days, I shared a few SEO tips and tricks to increase organic traffic insanely.
 One of those SEO strategies I explained there is today’s post’s concept.
-Can you guess what is it?
+Can you guess what it is?

 It’s Click Through Rate.

 If you’re very convincing about search engine optimization, so you should pay close attention to CTR.
-By studying the variables of CTR, you can handle click through rates very easily, and then after it is very, very easy to increase search traffic and rank for more keywords without building manual backlinks.
+By studying the variables of CTR, you can handle click-through rates very easily.
+After that, it is very easy to increase search traffic and rank for more keywords without building manual backlinks.

 What is the Click Through Rate?

-For your understand, here is the demonstration of CTR.
+For your understanding, here is the demonstration of CTR.

 Click-through rate is the percentage of the number of clicks against impressions.

-Ex: If a web page that is optimized for a certain keyword showed at SERP 100 times and got 10 clicks, so the organic CTR for the given keyword is 10%.
+Ex: If a web page optimized for a certain keyword showed at SERP 100 times and got 10 clicks, the organic CTR for the given keyword is 10%.

 If a keyword showed 11256 times and a keyword-optimized webpage got 2348 clicks, so the click-through rate is 20.86%.
 That means for every 100 impressions (hits), the web page receives an average of 21 visits.

-Now you know CTR is a very good SEO metric to measure search engine ranking effectiveness of keywords for a given web page.
-But there are lots more to talk about Click Through rate and how to optimize CTR to increase website traffic fast within a few hours (more about that later!).
+Now you know CTR is a very good SEO metric to measure keywords’ search engine ranking effectiveness for a given web page.
+But there are many more to talk about click-through rates and how to optimize CTR to increase website traffic quickly within a few hours (more about that later!).